fesanmar/copy-data-mode/README.md

 We pressed:
 - `h` to enter the group `Home snippets`
 - `.` to tell Copy Data we want to edit and element inside the current group
+- `RET` to tell Copy Data we don't want to change the element's key
-- `RET` to tell Copy Data we don't want to change de element's definition
+- `RET` to tell Copy Data we don't want to change the element's definition
 - `BobRET` To set the snippet's data to `Bob`.

 If you want to edit partially the old value (either on the description